 True to be told, the only one that gains with the modem rentals are the providers, as typically these are paid for 4 to 5 times through the customer’s lifetime.

 Here we list some of the alternatives to avoid getting into the ‘modem fees’ trap.

 Many providers will offer the choice to buy the hardware from them.
 Sometimes that can be the best option as if you keep the service typically a one-time expense is lesser than years of rental fees.
 In some cases, more typically with Internet Cable Modems, you can find them at other stores.
 For example, the same Rogers modem but buying out of Amazon is $139.99… shall we say you can save some dollars.
 Another place where you can find internet modems is a computer store Newegg.

 Some providers will give you the modem for free.
 Yes, that is right.
 A Free Rental.
 The advantage is that if something ever happens to the modem you can count.

 Note: Cogeco, Shaw & Videotron include the modem rental on their internet plans.
 Comwave offers to include the modem, however, an advance Security Deposit is required to cover the cost of the modem.
 Thus making it not a ‘true Free’ rental.

 Not all, but is increasing in popularity, but slowly internet providers are supporting BYOD (or more like BYOM)

-Note: Telus offers support for Bring Your Own Modem.
+Note: Telus supports for Bring Your Own Modem.

-While it’s convenient to have all internet services bundled up, one has to be aware of the price to pay for such a perceived convenience.
+While it’s convenient to have services bundled up; one has to be aware of the additional price to pay for such a perceived convenience.

 The discounts for bundling services are no match for Free Modems or ultimately, using your own.Read For Me